Troubleshooting your Boost Wi-Fi

 - Factory reset the connected Boost Wi-Fi devices via the My Wi-Fi app

-Boost Wi-Fi not showing up on the My Wi-Fi App
+Boost Wi-Fi not showing up on the TELUS Connect App

-If your TELUS Boost Wi-Fi devices don’t show up on the My Wi-Fi App, be sure you are logged in to the app properly, then reboot the modem.
+If your TELUS Boost Wi-Fi devices don’t show up on the TELUS Connect App, be sure you are logged in to the app properly, then reboot the modem.
 If the app does not seem to be working correctly, try redownloading the app.